imballinst/imballinst.dev/src/pages/about/index.md

 In [Twitch.tv](https://www.twitch.tv), there are a lot of emote types.
 They are **global emotes**, **channel emotes**, and **custom emotes**.
 Custom emotes are created by users and extendable through [BetterTTV](https://betterttv.com/) or [FrankerFaceZ](https://www.frankerfacez.com/).

-I have a lot of favorite emotes, such as "WutFace", "KEKWait", "OMEGALUL", and "SMOrc".
-However, "widepeepoHappy" tops them all.
+I have a lot of favorite emotes, such as [WutFace](https://knowyourmeme.com/memes/wutface), [KEKWait](https://www.rivalry.com/esports/what-does-kekwait-mean), [OMEGALUL](https://www.frankerfacez.com/emoticon/128054-OMEGALUL), and [SMOrc](https://knowyourmeme.com/memes/smorc).
+However, [widepeepoHappy](https://www.slanglang.net/widepeepohappy/) tops them all.
 It almost always makes me smile seeing that emote appear in Twitch Chat.
 In addition, deeper inside me, I want to be a happy person.
-Therefore, I dedicate the name of this blog to "peepohappy", because widepeepohappy would be too long for a name.
+Therefore, I dedicate the name of this site to "peepohappy", because widepeepohappy would be too long for a name.

 ### Purpose